10 Best Safari Hats For The Bush

 Tilley LTM6 Airflo Hat Safari Hat

 A wide brim keeps the sun off your hat.
 What I love in addition to the guarantee are the features such as its ability to float in the water and a hidden pocket to store an I.D. or money.
 It has everything you could want in a great safari hat.
-Although the higher price point may deter some – just keep in mind it has a lifetime guarantee.
+Although the higher price point may deter some – keep in mind, that it has a lifetime guarantee.

-Shop For Tilley LTM6 Airflo Hat ($90)
+Tilley LTM6 Airflo Hat

 Columbia Bora Bora Booney II ($30)